-Link to Community Plan Theme: CMP 2.2 Infrastructure - We increasingly value our environment & enhance it for our children Align to Corporate Plan Theme Environment: 4.2 We will continue to promote and protect our environment through our environmental and anti-littering programmes of education, awareness raising and enforcement.
-Service Objective (What do we want to achieve?): What are the key 'Business as Usual' activities we will deliver (actions): By When (Date?)
-By When Service Name What difference will it Develop and deliver a Sustainable Communications Plan to support Council's sustainability and climate change programme.
+Link to Community Plan Theme: Align to Corporate Plan Theme CMP 2.2 Infrastructure - We in environment & enhance it for o Environment: 4.2 We will continue to promote and protect through our environmental and anti-littering programmes raising and enforcement. al and anti-littering programmes of education, awareness- Service Objective (What do we want to achieve?): What are the key 'Business as Usual' activities we will deliver (actions): By When (Date?)
+How Will we Know?
+(Measures) Develop and deliver a Sustainable Communications Plan to support Council's sustainability and climate change programme.
 Develop and produce Sustainability and Climate Change Communications Strategy for 2023 - 2025, including action plan, monitoring and evaluation.
 31/05/2023 M&C Manager Sustainability and Climate Change Communications Strategy approved by 30/06/2023 Successful engagement of both sustainability peers and experts through actioned evidence and profiling, as well as the wider public through coherent sustainability narratives.
 Deliver action plan to profile Council wide efforts towards achieving sustainability and climate change goals to include quarterly and annual evaluation.
 31/03/2024 M&C Manager / Communications Officer Quarterly and annual evaluations quantifying work completed by 31/03/2024 Service Objective (What do we want to achieve?): What are the key 'Business as Usual' activities we will deliver (actions): By When (Date?)
 Service Name /Lead Officers(s) What difference will it make?
 (Outcomes/outputs) How Will we Know?
 (Measures) Develop and deliver an integrated marketing and communications plan to address dog fouling and littering hotspots.
 Develop and produce a communications plan for approval by EH service and Committee by 30/6/2023 M&C Manager / Communications Officer (Corporate Lead) Residents are supported to reduce dog fouling in their neighbourhoods.
 Dog owners are aware of the Evaluation completed by 31/03/24 Campaign to contribute to a need to be responsible for addressing the issue.
 50% reduction in dog fouling at key Council owned hotspots.
-Link to Community Plan TI neme: Align to C orporate Plan The eme CMP 2.1 Infrastructure - We appropriate infrastructure are better connected through invest in our people to create a culorming, engaged, healthy and safe Service Objective (What do we want to achieve?): What are the key 'Business as Usual' activities we will deliver (actions): By When (Date?)
+Link to Community Plan Th neme: Align to C orporate Plan The eme CMP 2.1 Infrastructure - We appropriate infrastructure are better connected through invest in our people to create a custrming, engaged, healthy and safe Service Objective (What do we want to achieve?): What are the key 'Business as Usual' activities we will deliver (actions): By When (Date?)
 Service Name /Lead Officers(s) What difference will it make?
 (Outcomes/outputs) How Will we Know?
 (Measures) Develop and deliver an internal communications strategy and action plan that connects, engages and brings together all Council staff.
 Develop and produce internal communications strategy including action plan, monitoring and evaluation.
 Complete staff survey to provide benchmark evaluation metrics Deliver action plan by 30/06/23 15/09/23 31/03/24 M&C Manager / Communications Officer Effective internal communications have a role to play in helping the Council achieve all its objectives, creating not just a flow of information about key corporate issues, projects and events, but also an environment where employees know their views are sought, listened to, considered and valued - where our staff feel engaged.
-Evaluation metrics will focus on an annual increase in: 1. communication effectiveness scores 2. employee engagement scores 3. channel performance 4. employee feedback Link to Community Plan TI neme: Align to Corporate Plan Theme CMP 2.1 Infrastructure - We are better connected through appropriate infrastructure capital inv prioritised, sustainably resourced the enhancement of facilities for lead on of the district. . •
+Evaluation metrics will focus on an annual increase in: 1. communication effectiveness scores 2. employee engagement scores 3. channel performance 4. employee feedback Link to Community Plan Theme: Align to Corporate Plan Theme CMP 2.1 Infrastructure - We are better connected through appropriate infrastructure Economy: 3.5 We will have a prioritised, sustainably resourced programme of capital investment supporting the enhancement of facilities for local people & contributing to the regeneration of the district.